 FAQs

 The secret to an extra flaky gluten free pie crust is adding a bit of cold sour cream to the mixture.
-That helps create some extra tenderness without compromising any of the layered flakiness.
+The sour creamโs high-fat content and tangy acidity help create extra tenderness without compromising any layered flakiness.

 Yes, you can bake this crust in a glass pie pan, which will allow you to see the bottom of the crust and accurately judge how much it has browned.
 Baking in glass is similar to baking in porcelain, as both retain heat very well, so watch carefully to ensure you don't burn your crust.